 How To Plan A Week Long Road Trip To Rajasthan?

 I had been planning to pursue a road trip to Rajasthan for the past three years.
 But thanks to my wife, who quite skillfully diverted the itineraries towards coastal destinations in India.
 So this time around I declared my rebellion.

 A week-long road trip to Rajasthan can only be rewarding if you plan it well.
-This state is abundantly rich in history, culture, heritage and most importantly their hospitality.
+This state is abundantly rich in history, culture, heritage and most importantly hospitality.

 And this is exactly why I am here to help you plan it.
-But first let me share my itinerary with all of you that comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.
+But first let me share my itinerary with all of you that is comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.

 All of these places have their own history, culture, heritage, and terrain.
-Each place will add to your existing repository of travel experience.
+Each place will add to your existing repository of travel experiences.
 You’ll return a more fulfilled traveller.

 My 7 Day Road Trip Itinerary for Rajasthan